youwuyou/AISE/project_2/README.md

 # Project 2: Reconstructing PDEs from Data Using PDE-Find

 This project aims to use the PDE-Find method [^1] for symbolic regression of the governing equation of PDEs.
+The PDE-Find method is an extension of the SINDy method [^2] and it uses sparse regression to solve a linear system of equations (LSE) that contains the coefficients of the relevant terms of the governing equation as the unknown.

 ## Getting Started